The Canadian Payroll Association Commitment to Privacy

 The personal information we collect is gathered in a number of ways throughout your relationship and dealings with us as a Customer.
 We offer various methods for communication with us generally and also for registration for membership and our other products and services, including by mail, email, phone, fax and through our website.
 Personal information collected through each of these methods will be protected from the point of collection by the CPA through the administrative, technical and operation safeguards and security that we have implemented and described in this Policy.

-We also collect information on, and track behavior of, visitors to the CPA website.
+We also collect information on, and track behaviour of, visitors to the CPA website.
 For further information on this collection, please see the “Collection of Information Through CPA Website” section below.

 We will obtain your consent to collect, use, and/or disclose personal information, except where we are authorized or required by law to do so without consent.